Here are 7 Frugal Living Tips For Single Income Families

 Make it yourself.

-There are a ton of amazing online rewards programs to choose from.
+There are a ton of amazing online reward programs to choose from.
 Some offer cash back on purchases you make, and others are simply websites you use to earn points or money to redeem for gift cards.
 This can give you extra cash for splurges, or money in the bank to pay for bills.
-Some of my favourites are Honey, Rakuten, Swagbucks, Checkout 51 and mail in rebates for free products.
+Some of my favourites are Honey, Rakuten, Swagbucks, Checkout 51 and PC Optimum.

 Downsize as much as possible.

-These practical frugal living tips are ideal for any family – not just those that are living on one income.
-No matter what your income and budget are, you can use these ideas to create more funds for paying off debt or simply saving for the future.
+These practical frugal living tips are ideal for any family.
+Not just those living on one income.
+No matter what your household income or budget looks like, you can use these frugal living tips to free up extra money, whether your goal is paying off debt, building savings, or planning for the future.

 I make a nice little “side hustle” doing online surveys!